fractalsproject/billion-scale-on-gemini-apu/README.md

 Additional information may be required:
 * To qualify for the cost track, please include evidence of the MSRP of your entire system.
 Place this evidence in the *t3/[your_team_name]/* directory.
-* If all of the source code cannot be included in your pull request, please provide an explanation of what the non-open-source part of the software does.
+* If all of the source code cannot be included in your pull request, please provide an explanation of what the non-open-source part of the software does (host drivers, firmware, etc.)

 ### How_To_Get_Help